-It should be apparent that the search algorithm proposed here is suboptimal when all components of the cost function are present.
+It should be apparent that the search algorithm proposed here is sub-optimal when all components of the cost function are present.
 Specifically, it cannot fully account for the riding-quality cost that makes the optimal value function depend also on the directional components of the full state.
 Instead of exploring all possible velocity vectors (or predecessor points) in a given spatial point, we freeze the velocity vector that leads to it the first time that it is reached.
 Other options (which could eventually turn up to be the optimal ones) are suppressed and excluded from further consideration.
-Nonetheless, the cost discrepancies between the results obtained by the full state Dijkstra solution and those obtained via the reduced-state Dijkstra solution turn out to be minor in all of our experiments.
+Nonetheless, the cost discrepancies between the results obtained by full-state the Dijkstra solution and those obtained via the Reduced-State Dijkstra solution turn out to be minor in all our experiments.
 One way to explain this in the context of our problem is by noting that (small) deviations from the optimal velocity can usually be corrected later on with little penalty.
 The speedup achieved by the state reduction is, however, most substantial.

-B. A Algorithm
+4.2 The A^ Algorithm

-The A^ algorithm, introduced by Nilsson,29 accelerates graphsearching procedures by adding a heuristic cost component to direct the search towards an optimal route.
-Essentially, the heuristic cost function is an a priori estimate of the cost-to-go function from each vertex.
+The A^ algorithm, introduced by Nilsson [29], accelerates graph searching procedures by adding a heuristic cost component to direct the search towards an optimal route.
+Essentially, the heuristic cost function is an a-priori estimate of the cost-to-go function from each vertex.
 In our problem, the search procedures used so far did not make use of any information concerning the location of the target state.
 It seems reasonable, for example, to give some priority to those vertices that point in the direction of the goal, rather than those that point in the opposite direction.

 Recall that the Dijkstra algorithm used the cost-so-far function g(v) to direct the search.
 This function is used to choose the vertex that is explored and retired at every step (by determining the order of vertices in the priority queue).
-The A^ algorithm uses for that purpose a modified cost $\tilde{g}(v)$, where $\tilde{g}(v) = g(v) + h(v)$ and h(v) is a prespecified heuristic.
-The algorithm, as used here, is otherwise identical to the Dijkstra algorithm just described.
-Nilsson29 proved that when h(v) is an underestimate of the minimal cost to go between the current vertex v and the destination vertex, then A^ produces an optimal solution.
-In the ideal case that h(v) equals the optimal cost to go, the algorithm directly finds the optimal path.
+The A^ algorithm uses for that purpose a modified cost $\tilde{g}(v)$, where $\tilde{g}(v) = g(v) + h(v)$, and h(v) is a pre-specified heuristic.
+The algorithm, as used here, is otherwise identical to the Dijkstra algorithm described above.
+Nilsson [29] proved that when h(v) is an underestimate of the minimal cost-to-go between the current vertex v and the destination vertex, then A^ produces an optimal solution.
+In the ideal case that h(v) equals the optimal cost-to-go, the algorithm directly finds the optimal path.
 Setting to h(v) = 0 recovers the basic Dijkstra algorithm.